Speaking of American History

 We will all enjoy our time together more and find our

 work more rewarding if everyone prepares and participates fully.
-People who

-excel in participation make useful comments in class or ask helpful
+effective reading notes; they make useful comments in class or ask helpful

 questions, and they facilitate others’ participation as well; they also

 complete brief assignments included in this portion of the grade adequately

 or study guide contributions) allow you to demonstrate careful preparation

 elevator pitch assignment, impromptu recaps of discussion or lecture